ChrisPaliqaw/project_part2/README.md

 ## Run the OLD version of the project, which uses ROS2 components

+This version is only compatible with gazebo and not very robust to variations in the robot or cart starting locations.
+It moves the RB-1 close to the cart.

-Checkout tag ´components´ of project_part2
+In the ´git´ window, checkout tag ´components´ of project_part2 ´´´ git checkout

-In project_part2/launch
+´´´
+In your ´build´ window, rebuild and source
+´´´
+colcon build --symlink-install
+. install/setup.bash
+´´´
+Now launch

 ```
 ros2 launch project_part2 subs_scan_pub_cmd.launch.py